 DLPN Cash-Secured Put Strategy

-DLPN (Dolphin Entertainment, Inc.), in the Communication Services sector, (Entertainment industry), listed on NASDAQ.
+DLPN (Dolphin Entertainment Inc.), in the Communication Services sector, (Advertising Agencies industry), listed on NASDAQ.

-Dolphin Entertainment, Inc., together with its subsidiaries, operates as an independent entertainment marketing and premium content development company in the United States.
-It operates in two segments, Entertainment Publicity, and Marketing and Content Production.
-The Entertainment Publicity and Marketing segment offers public relations, entertainment content marketing, strategic communications, social media and digital marketing, creative branding, talent publicity, and entertainment marketing services, as well as produces promotional video content.
-The Content Production segment produces and distributes feature films and digital content.
-In addition, it offers strategic marketing and publicity services to individuals and corporates in the entertainment, hospitality, and music industries; and marketing direction, public relations counsel, and media strategy for video game publishers, as well as eSports leagues and other entities in the gaming industry.
+Dolphin Entertainment, Inc., together with its subsidiaries, operates as an entertainment marketing and production company in the United States.
+It operates through two segments, Entertainment Publicity and Marketing, and Content Production.
+The Entertainment Publicity and Marketing segment offers diversified services, including public relations, entertainment and hospitality content marketing, strategic communications and marketing consulting, social media and influencer marketing, and celebrity booking services under the 42West, Shore Fire, The Door, The Digital Dept., Special Projects, Always Alpha, and Elle brands.
+Its Content Production segment develops, produces, and distributes feature films, television, and digital content under the Dolphin Films brand.
+The company also offers strategic marketing and publicity services to individuals and corporates in the motion picture, television, music, gaming, culinary, hospitality, lifestyle, and charitable industries; and marketing direction, public relations counsel, and media strategy services for video game publishers, eSports leagues, and other entities in the gaming industry.
 The company was formerly known as Dolphin Digital Media, Inc. and changed its name to Dolphin Entertainment, Inc. in July 2017.

-DLPN (Dolphin Entertainment, Inc.) trades in the Communication Services sector, specifically Entertainment, with a market capitalization of approximately $17.6M, a beta of 1.97 versus the broader market, a 52-week range of 0.99-1.88, average daily share volume of 29K, a public-listing history dating back to 2006, approximately 269 full-time employees.
+DLPN (Dolphin Entertainment Inc.) trades in the Communication Services sector, specifically Advertising Agencies, with a market capitalization of approximately $14.8M, a beta of 1.90 versus the broader market, a 52-week range of 0.99-1.88, average daily share volume of 30K, a public-listing history dating back to 2006, approximately 271 full-time employees.
 These structural characteristics shape how DLPN stock options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

 What is a cash-secured put on DLPN?